-ii) New York State Laudable Executive Orders: On May 18, 2022, Governor Hochul signed an Executive Order requiring State Police to file for an Extreme Risk Protection Order (ERPO) whenever they have probable cause to believe an individual is a threat to themselves or others.
+: On May 18, 2022, Governor Hochul signed an Executive Order requiring State Police to file for an Extreme Risk Protection Order (ERPO) whenever they have probable cause to believe an individual is a threat to themselves or others.

 Mayors against illegal guns, MAIG is leveraging its expertise with its legal and social programs (Benton & Craib, 2023; Doucet, 2020; Ellinor & Girard) to support victims of gun violence through collaborative and community partnership programs.
 According to Little W. et al. (2014), "We know that social movements can occur locally, nationally, or globally.
 Sociologist David Aberle (1966) addresses this question, “developing categories that distinguish among social movements based on what they want to change and how much change they want."
 The five types of a social movement are i) the reform, 2) revolutionary, 3) redemptive, 4) alternative, and 5) resistance movements."

-iii) Social Groups’ Collaboration: This study shows that the Mayors Against Illegal Guns, MAIG, is more of an "alternative & reform” advocacy movement: It seeks to change something specific about the social structure" of illegal gun possession and criminality.
+This study shows that the Mayors Against Illegal Guns, MAIG, is more of an "alternative & reform” advocacy movement: It seeks to change something specific about the social structure" of illegal gun possession and criminality.
 MAIG also reflects a mix of the redemptive and the alternative by supporting gun violence victims through legal, social, funding, and vocational training programs, etc.).
 "An alternative movement goal is a partial change in individuals' behaviors.
 Instead, redemptive seeks total change" (Lee, 2019).
 The redemptive has guiding rules and regulations, like the Christian doctrines or moral principles reflected in behaviors and Christian worldviews.
 However, Feldmann D. (2016) states, "Modern social movements operate within a new paradigm.
 There must be a plan with the right people with the right skills for execution.”

-iv) Social Collaborative Efforts: MAIG: Mayors Against Illegal Guns; MDAs: Moms Demand Action and EFGS: Everytown for Guns Safety collaborate as a corporate team and as legal and social advocacy partners.
+: MAIG: Mayors Against Illegal Guns; MDAs: Moms Demand Action and EFGS: Everytown for Guns Safety collaborate as a corporate team and as legal and social advocacy partners.
 1) These organizations' Advocacy on Background checks is intense: 21 states require background checks and licensed permits to own guns, and 29 states do not.
 2) They have continually campaigned On Closing the Charleston Loopholes: "Under federal law, gun purchases may move forward by default after three business days—even if a background check has not been completed.
 However, in 2015, the shooter of nine worshipers at Emanuel A.M.E.
 Church in Charleston, South Carolina, was able to purchase a gun because of a dangerous loophole in the background check system".
 3) Community Advocacy for Secure Guns Storage: Gun owners can make their homes and communities safer by storing their guns securely.
 4) Violence Intervention Programs: are available in most states".
 Identifies with three main social change models: 1) It has very cohesive and dynamic group values involving shared social ideals and combined vertical and horizontal collaboration structures with EFGS & MDS acting as its 'buffers' from within.
 2) They share individual values involving self-consciousness and awareness of their goals, missions, and commitment to meeting individual goals and objectives.
 3) Society and community share values, longing for change through citizenry (loyalty and service).
 They want to collaborate with governments, people, and the community to rid society of illegal guns often used for criminal fatalities and human carnages.
 Moreover, to have a very peaceful nation with law and order.